Ask a Cosmetic Dentist: Are Veneers Considered Cosmetic

 A cosmetic dentist most often adds veneers to alter the appearance of the teeth.
 However, veneers can also provide noncosmetic benefits such as protecting enamel and minimizing the risk of jaw problems.

-Request an appointment or call John D. Aston, DMD at 201-620-9996 for an appointment in our Ridgewood office.
+Request an appointment or call Aston Dental at 201-620-9996 for an appointment in our Ridgewood office.

 Related Posts